 This year’s Frozen Four games will take place on April 8, at the PPG Arena in Pittsburgh.
 There’ll be two games: St. Cloud State vs Minnesota State at 5 PM EST (2 PM PST / 10 PM BST) and Minnesota-Duluth vs Massachusetts at 9 PM EST. Two days later, the winners of these fixtures will face off in the NCAA Division I Championship.
 Can’t make it in person?
 No problem; below, we’ll let you know how to stream the 2021 Frozen Four and Championship for free online.

 You should note that we’ll only be recommending official sources.
 Unlicensed streams are almost inevitable for major sporting events, but they offer a far inferior experience.
 Their video is often only available in low resolutions, and there may be a significant delay.
 Further, these streams can be taken offline for copyright violation at any moment, meaning you might not even get to see the end of the game.
 These games will be available for free anyway, so there’s no need to resort to unreliable, unauthorized streams.

 If you’re traveling abroad, you’ll need a VPN to watch these games on the same services you would back home.

 How to stream the Frozen Four abroad with a VPN

 - Start by signing up for a suitable VPN.
-We recommend ExpressVPN but NordVPN and CyberGhost are strong, low-cost alternatives.
+We recommend NordVPN but Surfshark and ExpressVPN are both strong, reliable alternatives.